Vickysug/leather-bags/README.md

 ## Objective
- This project it to create a web page for my leather bags and handmade buttons.
+ This project it to create a responsive web page for my leather bags and handmade buttons.
 I decided on one page instead of several, as the information can be kept to one page.

  The web page must include:

     * About section
     * Contact section
     * Where to buy section